aws-samples/config-resource-compliance-dashboard/pre-processing/security-architecture.md

 - **Internet access** through the Internet Gateway, required so the Fargate task can pull its container image from public ECR and install its Python (PyPI) packages.
 No AWS Config data traverses this path.
+- **CloudWatch Logs** for the Producer Lambda and the Fargate job.
+The log groups are account/Region-scoped resources (outside the VPC), and log delivery uses the public AWS service path rather than a VPC endpoint.
+See the [CloudWatch Logs](#cloudwatch-logs) section for the rationale and the encryption details.

 ---